spanishGab/DSA-study/sorting.md

 Insertion Sort algorithm works __separating the array into two parts__: the __first__ part is the __sorted sub-array__, the __second__ one is the __unsorted sub-array__.
 It walks through the array and __checks if the current element is smaller than the ones on its left-hand side (the sorted sub-array).__

-In Insertion Sort, we have __two loops__: the first one marks the current element; __the second one iterates over the sorted sub-array while it finds elements that are smaller than the current one.__ When this situation happens, __the elements that are bigger than the current one walk one position ahead until the current one finds someone smaller than it, thus it goes to the place ahead of this element, and the next iteration comes in.__
+In Insertion Sort, we have __two loops__: the first one marks the current element; __the second one iterates over the sorted sub-array while it finds elements that are bigger than the current one.
+These elements walk one position ahead until the current one finds someone smaller than it, thus it goes to the place ahead of this element, and the next iteration comes in.__

 This algorithm is not efficient for a large amount of data, though, it is faster than the Selection Sort.